Children's Fine Art Classes & The Academy of LVA |

 |

 Did you know that simply linking your Kroger Rewards Card to Louisville Visual Art through Kroger Community Rewards makes a difference?
-So far in 2024, 56 households have raised $745.72 to support LVA—just by doing their regular shopping!
+In 2024, 56 households have raised $745.72 to support LVA—just by doing their regular shopping!

 It’s a simple, no-cost way to give back and help sustain the arts in our community.
 If you haven't already, join our supporters by linking your card today.
 Every purchase counts!